Soap made from human corpses: World War II

 Rumors which alleged that the Nazis produced soap from the bodies of concentration camp inmates were widely circulated during the war.
 Germany suffered from a shortage of fats during World War II, and the production of soap was put under government control.
-The "human soap" rumours may have originated because bars of soap were marked with the Fraktur initials RIF (RIF), which some believed stood for "Rein-jüdisches-Fett" ("pure Jewish fat"); in German Blackletter font, I and J are only different in length (I vs. J).
+The "human soap" rumours may have originated because bars of soap were marked with the initials RIF (RIF), which some believed stood for "Rein-jüdisches-Fett" ("pure Jewish fat").
 However, in fact, RIF stood for Reichsstelle für industrielle Fettversorgung ("National Center for Industrial Fat Provisioning", the German government agency which was responsible for the wartime production and distribution of soap and washing products).
 RIF soap was a poor quality substitute for soap and did not contain any fat, human or otherwise.

 Rumors about the origin of RIF soap and the meaning of the labeling were also spread in the concentration camps.
 In his book Solitary in the Overwhelming Turbulence: Five Years as a Prisoner-of-War in East Prussia, Naphtali Karchmer describes his years in captivity as a Jewish-Polish POW.
 He writes about gray, rectangular, low-quality pieces of soap which he and other POWs received with the letters "RIF" inscribed on a center depression.
 These were only claimed to be made of "Rein-jüdisches Fett" ("pure Jewish fat") when prisoners complained about the low-foam, smooth soap.
 A version of the story is included in The Complete Black Book of Russian Jewry, one of the earliest collections of firsthand accounts of the Holocaust, assembled by Soviet writers Ilya Ehrenburg and Vasily Grossman.
 The specific story is part of a report which is titled "The Extermination of the Jews of Lvov" attributed to I. Herts and Naftali Nakht:

 In another section of the Belzec camp was an enormous soap factory.
 The Germans picked out the fattest Jews, murdered them, and boiled them down for soap.
 Artur [Izrailevich] Rozenshtraukh—a bank clerk from Lvov, in whose words we relate this testimony—held this "Jewish soap" in his own hands.

 The Gestapo thugs never denied the existence of a "production process" of this kind.
 Whenever they wanted to intimidate a Jew, they would say to him, "We'll make soap out of you."